Healthy Diet

 As a practitioner I see many patients with chronic illnesses with food being a contributing factor to their ill health.
 Dairy, gluten, yeast are the main culprits which should be avoided as we are not genetically designed to ingest them.

-Carbohydrates, including sugars, are responsible for the release of insulin from your pancrease which then aids their transport into muscle and fat cells to be burnt off for energy production.
+Carbohydrates, including sugars, are responsible for the release of insulin from your pancreas which then aids their transport into muscle and fat cells to be burnt off for energy production.
 As your cells become resistant to insulin your body reacts by producing more and more of it in order to maintain your blood sugar levels.
 This is known as insulin resistance which is the stage that precedes diabetes.
-Insulin resistance is harmful to your body as the spikes and crashes of blood glucose levels disrupt sex hormones, increases adrenal cortisol stress response, cause the over production of inflammatory hormones known as ecosonoids which increase inflammation in the body which is the precursor to cardiovascular disease, not to mention weight gain, increased blood pressure, etc, etc. It is therefore vital to maintain low insulin levels and thus a diet relatively low in sugar and carbohydrates is also recommended.
+Insulin resistance is harmful to your body as the spikes and crashes of blood glucose levels disrupt sex hormones, increases adrenal cortisol stress response, cause the over production of inflammatory hormones known as ecosonoids which increase inflammation in the body which is the precursor to cardiovascular disease, not to mention weight gain, increased blood pressure, etc, etc. It is therefore vital to maintain low insulin levels and thus why a diet relatively low in sugar and carbohydrates is recommended.

 As a general recommendation we recommend the following diet: